barionleg/cesium.wiki.gs/Code-Review-Tips.md

 * See the forest through the trees.
 Don't just review code one line at a time.
 Consider the big picture and its implications.
 * Bring other people into the conversation.
 If someone has expertise with a particular language feature or problem domain under review, invite them to help.

+A pull request is a sincere request for feedback, and those reviewing the request work with the developer to get the code merged.

 Resources
 * [Practice Conspicuous Code Review](http://producingoss.com/en/producingoss.html#code-review) in [Producing Open Source Software](http://producingoss.com/).